Merzasphor/MWSE/docs/source/apis/tes3.md

 	* `reference` ([tes3reference](../../types/tes3reference), [tes3mobileActor](../../types/tes3mobileActor), string): Who to give the spell to.
 To manipulate an actor without specifying any particular reference, use `actor` instead.
 	* `actor` ([tes3actor](../../types/tes3actor), string): Who to give the spell to.
 Providing a base actor can be done before a save has been loaded, but may not correctly update effects for instanced versions of that actor in an active save.
 	* `spell` ([tes3spell](../../types/tes3spell), string): The spell to add.
+	* `updateGUI` (boolean): *Default*: `true`.
+If true, the GUI will be updated respsecting the adding of the spell.
+This can be useful to disable when batch-adding many spells.
+The batch should be ended with `tes3.updateMagicGUI` to reflect the changes.

 **Returns**: